A chartered surveyor will adhere to certain standards when measuring a property to ensure that it is as accurate as possible.

 After you’ve gone to the trouble of measuring and drawing out the property, you’ve probably already spent more time than you wanted to on it, and all you’ve got to show is a sketch.

-That’s where our Floor Plan Sketch Conversion service comes in.
+That’s where our Floorplan Conversion service comes in.

 Send us your floor plan sketch and we’ll convert it into a high-quality digital floor plan in just a matter of hours.
 Sit back and let us fiddle with design software while you get on with something more pressing.